the-lightstack/GameOfLife/README.md

 --------------------------------

-Go into mainGame.py file and change cols for columns, rows, width and height to make the screen size fit your belongings (You can also customize colors of dead and alive cells as well as the grid) Commands:<br>
+Go into mainGame.py file and change cols for columns, rows, width and height to make the screen size fit your belongings<br>
+(You can also customize colors of dead and alive cells as well as the grid)<br>
+Commands:<br>
 	s: starts and stops simulation<br>
 	c:clears screen(sets every cells state to dead)<br>